 The speaker at the meeting was from U.C.
 Berkeley.
 He talked about the large number of LGBTQIA clubs on their campus.
-He explained that the letters in the LGBTQIA abbreviation meant Lesbian, Gay, Bisexual, Transsexual, Queer, Intersex, Asexual; and why it was an abbreviation and wasn’t an acronym.
-He explained each of the abbreviations and some of the negative and positive debates about the terms ‘Queer’ and ‘Lesbian.’
+He explained that the letters in the LGBTQIA abbreviation meant Lesbian, Gay, Bisexual, Transsexual, Queer, Intersexual, and Asexual.
+Even though the GSA Club members probably knew most of the definitions, he explained each of them.
+He also told us why it was an abbreviation and wasn’t an acronym; everyone thought that his ‘teaching moment’ was funny.
+Then he talked about the negative and positive debates about the terms ‘Queer’ and ‘Lesbian.’
 He also talked about how open and accepting U.C.
 Berkeley and most other large universities were for gay students.
 His talk made most of the gay kids at the GSA Club meeting wish they were already in college.

 The meeting ended at four-twenty-five and Derek got home at quarter to five.
 He hung his bike on the wall in the garage and then rushed into the kitchen where his mother was preparing dinner.

 “Hey, mom, I’m home,” he called out, as usual.

 “How was school?” she asked, as usual.

 “Lemme tell you about it,” he said, which was definitely not his usual ‘Okay.’
 He sat down at the kitchen table and grinned at her.

 “Maybe just some tortilla chips.
 I’ll get ‘em.”
 He was closer to the cabinet where the chips were kept, so he got up and retrieved the bag.